-Regenerative breaking prevents the vehicle from picking up speed in excess of itshigh limit whether the accelerator is pressed or not.
+Regenerative breaking prevents the vehicle from picking up speed in excess of its high limit, whether the accelerator is pressed or not.

-If the operator moves the key or direction selector to a different position in an attempt to override the regenerative breaking system, the vehicle brakes rapidly until it slows down to approximately 2 mph.
+If the key or direction selector are moved to a different position in an attempt to override the regenerative breaking system, the vehicle brakes rapidly until it slows to a stop on level ground.